WHULuoJiaTeam/Model_Zoo/Multi_View_Reconstruction/eppmvsnet/BlendedMVS/Ascend/1chip/code/README.md

 # [Quick Start](#contents)

-- After installing MindSpore via the official website, you can start training and evaluation as follows:
+- After installing LuojiaNet via the official website, you can start training and evaluation as follows:

 - Train on [ModelArts](https://support.huaweicloud.com/modelarts/)